ESRTS/OptimalTaskPhasing/README.md

 end latency with synchronous release for chains for random (2,k)-max harmonic periods.
 A curve representing the geometric mean for a given value of k is plotted.

-`Note that this experiment is
-part of the shepherding process and not part of the original submission.`
+`Note: This experiment is currently being added during the shepherding process.`

 Change the permission of the script to be executable, and execute experimet4.sh:
 ```